emqx/cloud-docs/en_US/create/dedicated.md

 6. Upon accepting the terms, the deployment will begin.
 Once the deployment status changes to **Running**, your deployment is successfully created and ready for use.

 ## View Deployment

-After the deployment is created, it will appear on the Platform console home page.
+After the deployment is created, it will appear on the EMQX Platform console home page.
 Click the Dedicated deployment card to enter the deployment overview page.
 On the overview page, you can check the real-time status and connection information for your deployment.

 ![dedicated](./_assets/dedicated_overview.png)